-Whole house air purifiers or filter systems are the machines you need to enhance your home’s overall indoor air quality.
+Whole-house air purifiers or filters are necessary to enhance your home’s indoor air quality.
 This article will discuss whole house air purifiers and the essential things you need to know about them.

 What are Whole House Air Purifiers?